filamentphp/filament/packages/panels/docs/03-resources/07-relation-managers.md

 ```

 In this example, the `title`, `description` and `image` are automatically loaded from the `metadata` relationship, and saved again when the form is submitted.
 If the `metadata` record does not exist, it is automatically created.
+The foreign key in the child table should be nullable.
+The foreign key will be filled straight after the records are both created.
+Your app must adapt if it has a creating/created/saving/saved observer method on the model that depends on the child relationship existing.

 ## Creating a relation manager